IRTF-HRPC/drafts/draft-guidelines.md

 Alice sends data to Bob.
 Corinne intercepts the data sent to Bob.
 Corinne reads and alters the message to Bob.
-Bob can see the data did not come from Alice but from Corinne.
+Bob can see the data did not come from Alice.

 Impacts: